dl90/challenges/networking/network.md

 Used by routers to exchange info between independent autonomous systems

 - the basis of internet (network of networks)
+- initially lacks the mechanism to directly optimize for latency, leading to selfish routing policies (hot-potato routing)
 - edge router: in charge of routing traffic outside of AS

 ## Non-routable Address Space (private network)